Constelación de Leo

 Allen, R. H. (1899).
 Star Names: Their Lore and Meaning.
 Dover Publications.
 The classic reference for the origin of star names and their cultural history.
 Essential for any constellation article.

 Burnham, R. (1978).
 Burnham’s Celestial Handbook, Vol. 2.
 Dover Publications.
-The most complete observational manual in classic amateur astronomy.
+The most complete observing manual in classic amateur astronomy.
 Technical data on Regulus and the Leo Triplet verified here.

 Apollodorus.
 Bibliotheca (The Library), Book II.
 Greek primary source from the 2nd century AD.
 The most systematic source on the twelve labors of Hercules, including the Nemean Lion.

 Tedlock, D. (trans.)
 (1985).
 Popol Vuh: The Definitive Edition.
 Simon & Schuster.
 The most respected academic translation of the K’iche’ Maya sacred text.
-Foundation for the entire section on creation and the peccary.
+Foundation of the entire section on creation and the peccary.

 Digital sources

 NASA / SIMBAD Astronomical Database.
 Regulus (Alpha Leonis). simbad.u-strasbg.fr.
 International astronomical database.
-Technical data on Regulus rotation, distance, and morphology verified here.
+Technical data on rotation, distance, and morphology of Regulus verified here.

 Pinch, G. (2002).
 Egyptian Mythology: A Guide to the Gods, Goddesses, and Traditions of Ancient Egypt.
 Oxford University Press.
 Academic reference for the myth of Sekhmet, Ra, and the transformation into Hathor.